davidnewcomb/jquery-imgbox/README.md

 ## Overview

+ImgBox reads `data-` attributes to your image tags and draws a custom styled box over the image.
+See the [demo page](https://cdn.rawgit.com/davidnewcomb/jquery-imgbox/master/example.html) for examples.

+ImgBox also has an drawable edit mode and you can update the position of the box yourself at anytime.

 This plugin can be used with minimum changes to your existing code.
-ImgBox reads `data-` attributes to your img tags and draws a custom styled box.
-See the [demo page](https://cdn.rawgit.com/davidnewcomb/jquery-imgbox/master/example.html) for examples.

 ## Dependencies